History is the study of the ancient and recent past—its people and important events that shaped the human condition.

 Because our department is one of the few in the country that is combined with art history, art is incorporated into the teaching and research of many history faculty members.

-The department is a recipient of the Curriculum Scholarship Development Grant (SDG) from the Office of Student Scholarship, Creative Activities, & Research (OSCAR) in support of History Curriculum Development and Revision, which was awarded in 2011-12.
+The department is a recipient of two Curriculum Scholarship Development Grants (SDG) from the Office of Student Scholarship, Creative Activities, & Research (OSCAR) in support of History Curriculum Development and Revision, which were awarded in 2011-12 and 2012-13.

 All students have opportunities for research, global engagement, public service, and career preparation.